andrew/ultimate-awesome/README.md

 - [Awesome-React-Native-Education](https://github.com/hsavit1/Awesome-React-Native-Education) - Use this to learn React Native.
 - [awesome-open-iot](https://github.com/Agile-IoT/awesome-open-iot) - A curated list of awesome open source IoT frameworks, libraries and software.
 - [awesome-freelance-fr](https://github.com/etnbrd/awesome-freelance-fr) - :sunglasses: Curated list of awesome tools to build your freelance career (in france).
+- [awesome-local-llms](https://github.com/vince-lam/awesome-local-llms) - Compare open-source local LLM inference projects by their metrics to assess popularity and activeness.
 - [awesome-embodied-vision](https://github.com/ChanganVR/awesome-embodied-vision) - Reading list for research topics in embodied vision.
 - [awesome-pretrained-models-for-information-retrieval](https://github.com/ict-bigdatalab/awesome-pretrained-models-for-information-retrieval) - A curated list of awesome papers related to pre-trained models for information retrieval (a.k.a., pretraining for IR).
 - [awesome-sketch-based-applications](https://github.com/markmohr/awesome-sketch-based-applications) - :books: A collection of sketch based application papers.